For Watson Headache® Institute Courses (offline and online), Programs, Webinars, Events, Symposium, Publications and Offerings.

-Course participants will be required to acknowledge having read the ‘Intellectual Property Notice’ in the ‘Conditions of Use’ document.
-It is a requirement that registrants for Institute offerings read and agree to this document at the time of registration.
-Course attendees are required to sign an offline copy of the ‘Conditions of Use’ document prior to the commencement of their course.
+Course participants will be required to acknowledge having read the ‘Intellectual Property Notice’ and the ‘Conditions of Use’ document.
+It is a requirement that registrants for Institute Offerings read and agree to this document at the time of registration.
+Offline course attendees are required to sign an offline copy of the ‘Conditions of Use’ document prior to the commencement of their course.
+Online course attendees will be required to agree to the course Terms and Conditions which includes the Intellectual Property and Conditions of Use Documents at the time of registration.

 Please read carefully and if you have any questions or concerns outline these in an email to info[@]watsonheadache.com.